nhrap-dev/NSI2.0-Updater/README.md

-# __NSI2.0-Updater__
+# __NSI-Updater__
-A python tool to update the Tsunami National Structure Inventory General Building Stock (tsNsiGbs state database table) for Hazus with data from NSI 2.0.
-This tool requires manual editing of the NSI 2.0 source data for input into the script as well as using the SQL Server Management Studio to truncate and load the script output data into the database.
+A python tool to update the Tsunami National Structure Inventory General Building Stock (tsNsiGbs state database table) for Hazus with data from NSI.
+This tool requires manual editing of the NSI source data for input into the script as well as using the SQL Server Management Studio to truncate and load the script's output data into the database.

 ------